pedroburon/tbk/docs/index.rst

     payment.redirect_url

-Then to confirm payment, use an endpoint with:
+Then to confirm payment, use an endpoint on confirmation_url` with:

 ::